askmike/gekko/docs/extending/add_an_exchange.md

     this.exchange.getTicker(callback)

 The callback needs to have the parameters of `err` and `ticker`.
-Ticker needs to be an object with atleast the `bid` and `ask` property in float.
+Ticker needs to be an object with at least the `bid` and `ask` property in float.

 ### getFee